lindsera1/GoingViral/README.md

 ### Interesting Notes

-The initial spark for the idea of this project came firstly out of my interest in public health as I come from a toxicology background and my teammates largely have backgrounds in engineering, finance, and tech, combined with the burning curiosity of "could we better handle the race against the current pandemic?"
+The initial spark for the idea of this project came firstly out of my interest in public health as I come from a toxicology background and my teammates having backgrounds in engineering, finance, and tech, combined with the burning curiosity of "could we better handle the race against the current pandemic?"
 We wanted to look at how viruses spread, and what could have caused this one to spread like wildfire?
 Of course, one of the most dangerous aspects of a virus is its ability to rapidly mutate, which can only happen inside of a host.
 When the virus hijacks your lung tissue and creates many copies of itself, small mutations in the virus RNA